cym13/bookmark/README.rst

 the tags on the browser prompt.
 B is for searching, note how it uses the html display with -w to open the results in a new tab.

-For synchronisation I relay on a script that scp's the bookmark file between my computers and then does a local file import.
+For synchronisation I relie on a script that scp's the bookmark file between my computers and then does a local file import.

 As I work on some very big projects, I also use bm to bookmark paths and